 The speaker shook his head and told me not to end it.
 He said God would use antiques to bless us and others.
 He said God would use antiques to cause others to find us, to hear our story about Him and Cottonwood Creek.
 Through antiques, people would learn that He’s real and communicates.

 According to him, the antiques business was an added blessing…not a wayward path.
+The Bible agrees: “Take delight in the Lord [which I do; He’s my best friend.], and He will give you the desires of your heart.”
+Psalm 37:4.
 So, trusting that God spoke to me through him, I proceeded.
 If I was wrong, He could easily prevent my sales.

 Sure enough, since the speaker left, I can’t tell you how many profound stories we’ve already had with customers.
 He’s guided very specific people to us to hear about Him through their simple interest in an old object of history.
 We’ve also made many fantastic, new relationships/friendships, as well.
 I can’t imagine our lives without these new friendships (and you know who you are 💌).
 The blessings have literally spilled over.
 And, you won’t believe what He’s done with antiques since then…